tituschewxj/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the major book.

 Format: `list`